cristina07a/Flower-Shop-Website/README.md

 -redirecting user to a page after successful log in</br>

 <h3>Database</h3>
-The database I created is not the one I have in the project.
+The database I added as a PNG file is not the one I have in the project.
 For an easier understanding of the database, I added an incomplete User instead of all the tables Identity provides.</br>

 <h3>Application screenshots</h3>
 I included the screenshots in a PDF.